EFTE-2

 Like the first model, EFTE-2 also features a flip-up viewfinder, known as a “sports viewfinder,” which allows for quicker shots without using the ground glass.

-The EFTE-2 is one of the earliest Soviet cameras.
-It is challenging to find this model in good condition and at a reasonable price.
 However, if you manage to acquire one of these vintage Soviet cameras, you’ll enjoy the unique experience of using this historical “dinosaur” from the early 20th century.